nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ```

 Examples:
-- `edit recipe #4 /name soup` <br />
+- `edit recipe #4 /name soup` <br/>
 	This changes the name of the fourth recipe currently shown in the GUI's view to 'soup'.

-- `edit recipe pancakes /ingredient:add syrup /qty 500ml` <br />
+- `edit recipe pancakes /ingredient:add syrup /qty 500ml` <br/>
-	This edits the recipe named 'pancakes' by adding 500ml of syrup to the recipe's ingredient list.
+	This edits the recipe named 'pancakes' by adding 500ml of syrup to its ingredient list.

-- `edit recipe risotto /step:edit:1 In a saucepan, warm the broth over low heat` <br />
+- `edit recipe risotto /step:edit:1 In a saucepan, warm the broth over low heat` <br/>
   This edits the recipe named 'risotto' by changing the 1st step to the text above.

-- `edit recipe beef curry /ingredient:delete apple /step:delete:4` <br />
+- `edit recipe beef curry /ingredient:delete apple /step:delete:4` <br/>
   This edits the recipe named 'beef curry' to remove both the ingredient 'apple' as well as the 4th step.

 To illustrate how to use this powerful command, let us recreate the Pancake recipe from above, but starting from a blank recipe.
 First, we make the empty recipe using `add recipe Pancakes`: